daangemist/genie-brains-docker/gladys/readme.md

 Navigate to _Parameters_ (can be found at the bottom of the left sidebar).
 Then open _Security_, this will display the _Gladys API tokens_.
-In order to be able to use Gladys with genie-router, create an API key here, and configure it in the genie-router config.
+In order to be able to use Gladys with genie-router, create an API token here, and configure it in the genie-router config.